 Professor Nayef Al-Rodhan

 Professor Nayef Al-Rodhan FRSA is a philosopher, neuroscientist, and geostrategist who has written 25 books and more than 300 articles.
 He was educated at the Mayo Clinic, Yale University, and Harvard University.
-Professor Al-Rodhan is an Honorary Fellow of St Antony’s College, University of Oxford and Head of the Geopolitics & Global Futures Program at the Geneva Centre for Security Policy.
+Professor Al-Rodhan is an Honorary Fellow of St Antony’s College, University of Oxford and Head of the Geopolitics & Global Futures Department at the Geneva Centre for Security Policy in Switzerland.
 His research focuses on transdisciplinarity, neuro-techno-philosophy, and the future of philosophy, with a particular emphasis on the interplay between philosophy, neuroscience, strategic culture, applied history, geopolitics, disruptive technologies, and international relations, and global security.
 His books and articles may be found at www.sustainablehistory.com.

-• Rules of entry
+Rules of entry

-1. Books to be entered must have been first published after 1st January 2021 and must be currently available for sale.
+1. Books to be entered must have been first published after 1st January 2022 and must be currently available for sale.

-2. Revised editions published after 1st January 2021 are ineligible.
+2. Revised editions published after 1st January 2022 are ineligible.

-3. Books that were previously submitted for consideration in 2023 are ineligible for re-submission.
+3. Books that were previously submitted for consideration in 2023/24 are ineligible for re-submission.

 4. All books to be entered must be available in English.